CiscoDevNet/clus2017_iosxe_demo_booth/demo_portal/static/demo_git_steps.md

 # Demo: "Git-ing" Code

 This demo will show you how IOS XE gives you access to modern developer tools like `git` on your network element.
+Requires IOS XE 16.5.1.

 ## Demo Steps